 Media Coverage: Financial Times, Tax Foundation, Econbrowser, Noahpinion, Cato

 In this paper, I study the long-term effects that temporary upstream tariffs have on downstream industries.
-Even temporary tariffs can have cascading effects through production networsk when placed on upstream products, but to date, little is known about the long-term behavior of these spillovers.
-Using a new method for mapping downstream industries to specific steel inputs, I estimate the effect of steel tariffs enacted by President Bush in 2002 and 2003 on downstream industry outcomes.
-I find that upstream steel tariffs have highly persistent negative impacts on the competitiveness of U.S. downstream industry exports.
-Persistence in the response of exports is driven by a restructuring of global trade flows that does not revert once the tariffs are lifted.
-I use a dynamic model of trade to show that the presence of relationship-specific sunk costs of trade can generate persistence of the magnitude that I find in the data.
-Finally, I show that taking both the contemporaneous and persistent downstream impacts into account substantially alters the welfare implications of upstream tariffs.
+Even temporary tariffs can have cascading effects through production networks when placed on upstream products, but to date, little is known about the long-term behavior of these spillovers.
+Using a novel method for mapping downstream industries to detailed steel inputs, I estimate the effect of the steel tariffs levied by President Bush in 2002-2003 on downstream industry outcomes.
+I find that upstream steel tariffs have highly persistent negative impacts on downstream industry exports, production, and employment.
+I use a simple dynamic trade model to show that relationship-specific sunk costs and uncertainty can generate persistence of the magnitude that I find in the data.

 with Gernot Muller, Ernesto Pasten, Raphael Schoenle, and Michael Weber

 Revise and Resubmit at the Journal of Political Economy (2nd Round)